Cold calling has been a source of business, and for some real estate agents a primary source of business, for many many decades.

 Despite how quickly it seems that things are changing these days, the internet is ingrained in our society for the foreseeable future, so any work you put into it should be a great investment for your time and pay off in the long run.

-If you want to build your own website to have with you forever, even if you switch brokerages, check out this guide.
+If you want to build your own website to have with you forever, even if you switch brokerages, check out this guide on building a website.

 • Past Clients and Sphere of Influence